SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Connectors/Events/PositionChangeEvent/README.md

 #PositionChange Event Sample

-This sample demonstrate how to update position change event.
+This sample demonstrates how to update the position change event.
 While dragging the diagram elements, the PositionChanged and PositionChanging events are invoked.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/events?theme=fluent